jamesdon/chargeback/README.md

 Application development is hosted on github - https://github.com/jamesdon/chargeback, if you would like to join in on the fun!

+Custom Buttons:
+The custom buttons at the top of the dashboard are intended to simplify the configuration.
+If the "Edit Config" button does not work for you, check the following:

+	Ensure that you have the "Lookup Edit" App installed.

+	Check the URL that is used if you manually browse to edit the file.
+You can then update the XML to contain that path.
+In some cases, different permissions will change that URL.
+Also be sure to add "amp;" after each & in the XML.

 Contributing Authors:
 James Donn
 Kristofer Hutchinson